 After 6 months, the quarantine ends.

 Some moss ball retailers, like Sacred Elements, recommend treating moss balls with a solution of salt water.
 Here is their recommendation: “Add 7 teaspoons full of aquarium salt to a liter of water and mix well until fully dissolved.
-Place marimo in the salt water solution, out of direct sunlight and let it sit for 36 hours.
+Place marimo moss ball in the salt water solution, out of direct sunlight and let it sit for 36 hours.
 Remove and rinse under cold tap water for 10 seconds, squeezing gently before replacing them into spring, rain or tap water once again.”

 Come back for updates on the moss balls and zebra mussel situation, or you can also follow directly at the source, the website of the U.S. Fish and Wildlife Service.

 I sincerely hope that we will have more information soon and that we will be able to continue growing moss balls without worries like this.

 Please share this information with your friends who have marimos.